Internet Protocol? and types (IP, TCP, UDP, POP, SMTP, FTP, HTTP and HTTPS)!

 1) Transmission Control Protocol (TCP) and Internet Protocol (IP)

-It also makes certain that the packets have the statistics about the source of the message data, the vacation spot of the message facts, the series in which the message statistics have to be re-assembled, and tests if the message has been despatched effectively to the particular destination.
+It also makes certain that the packets have statistics about the source of the message data, the vacation spot of the message facts, the series in which the message statistics have to be re-assembled, and tests if the message has been dispatched effectively to the particular destination.

 The functionality of TCP/IP is split into four layers with each one having particular protocols: